 Site caches can be cleared in a few clicks, but the process can differ based on your host as well as if you are using caching plugins.

 Go to Settings → WP Rocket → Dashboard tab and press the Clear cache button.

 You may also do this through the WordPress toolbar.
 Click on WP Rocket’s menu link, and you will see a dropdown menu.
 Clear your browser’s cache by clicking the link.

 Head over to Performance » Dashboard page and click on ’empty all caches button.

 If you are using another caching plugin check its documentation.

-It can also be fixed by making sure that your Site Address and WordPress Address fields are the same.
+A mismatch between the Site Address and WordPress Address fields can also result in involuntary logouts.
+Hopefully, it can also be fixed by making sure that your Site Address and WordPress Address fields are the same.

 If you can’t access the admin area, then you can edit these fields using the wp-config.php file.

 Use an FTP client to connect to your website, then download the wp-config.php file to your desktop.